 Raw cost per kilogram is the most commonly cited metric for comparing launch vehicles, but it can be misleading.
 Several other factors profoundly affect the true cost and value of a launch.

 Schedule and availability.
 The cheapest launch in the world is worthless if you cannot get a slot for two years.
-Falcon 9's weekly cadence means relatively short wait times.
-Ariane 6 and PSLV have more limited manifest availability.
+Falcon 9's three-launches-per-week cadence means relatively short wait times.
+Vulcan, Ariane 6, and New Glenn — though all now operational and flying paying customers — still have tighter manifest availability while their production lines and pad turnaround procedures continue ramping.

 Orbit selection.
 Different missions require different orbits.
 A launch vehicle optimized for LEO may be inefficient for GEO transfers or high-inclination orbits.
 Dedicated small launchers like Electron can reach specific orbital planes that rideshare options cannot.